tik9/nh/README.md

 ### Steps to reach Goal

-- Started with Node js and Express using [Heroku](https://tik9.herokuapp.com)
+- Started with Node js and Express
 - Single Page App
-- Now: Hugo

 <br>